Illiouchine/PipouBrushApp/README.md

 - [ ] Setup light/dark theme

 ## Know issue
+- [ ] Fix Chono issue when timer set to more than 3min
 - [x] Remove blur effect, unsupported on api lower than 11
 - [x] Fix timer positioning on other device
 - [x] Fix accessibility issue reported by the play console